MLS-5+

 How It Works

 The MLS-5 is really composed of two primary parts: the microcontroller and the loop circuitry.
 The microcontroller used in this case is the Arduino Nano (mine is actually a Chinese knockoff with the CH340G USB chip).
 I used the Nano because it is compact and has hardware serial support, which is best for dealing with MIDI.
 As seen in the schematic snippet below, there are a few components necessary for the MIDI path, such as the optoisolator, which helps provide stability for the signal.
 Additionally, I have separate 5V regulators so that I can keep the Arduino power rail separate from the relay power rail.
-Also, there is a two position DIP switch.
-When programming the Nano, these need to be off, otherwise they stay in the on position.
+You can also see the MIDI through connections which are taken from the optoisolated output.

-The second component is the loop circuitry.
-Each loop is identical, with the output of each loop going to the input of the next, with the exception of the last loop, which goes to the output jack.
+The second main component is the loop circuitry.
+Each loop is identical, comprised of two DPDT relays controlled by a single output from the microcontroller.
+This allows for true stereo, true bypass switching of each loop.
+The output of each loop goes to the input of the next, with the exception of the last loop, which goes to the output jack.
 The working principle is rather simple.
-A BJT is used as a resistor whose state we can change.
+A BJT is used as a resistor whose state we can change for each relay.
 When no power is supplied to the base of the transistor, no power flows through it, so the relay is off.
 When we apply a voltage to it, power flows, which activates the relay and enables the loop.
 The diode across the + and - terminals of the relay is for stability.

 Some relay switching uses latching relays, which only requires a voltage pulse to cause them to change state.
-Latching relays work well for certain circumstances, but I chose non-latching so that I could tie the indicator LED to the same pin as the relay.
-Of course, only after completing it all did I realize how easy it would be to have a separate pin do the LED indication.
-Oh well.
+Latching relays work well, but I chose non-latching so that I could tie the indicator LED to the same pin as the relay.
+The design could be modified for latching relays, but that would require 3 pins of the MCU per loop (relay on, relay off, LED indicator) as opposed to 1.

 Want to make one yourself?
 Everything you need to make it, including the microcontroller code, BOM, writeup, etc. can be found here.
 Let us know how you like it!